f-s-h/lecturesystem/README.md

 Enrolls the user with the id 'userId' in to the course with 'courseId' as Id.
 Returns an object of the type CourseEnrolledUser: {"userId": userId, "courseId": courseId}

+#### [POST] /api/v1/user/{userId}/asssign-group/{groupId}

+Assigns the user with the id 'userId' to the group with 'groupId' as Id.
+Returns an object of the type GroupAssignedUser: {"userId": userId, "groupId": groupId}

 #### [PUT] /api/v1/user/{userId}